mk12/sicp/docs/lecture.md

 - The matcher passes a dictionary to the instantiator.
 This consists of the pattern variables and their matched values.
 - The output of the instantiator goes back into the matcher.
 - All of the rules must be tried on the expression, and on all its subexpressions.
 We can stop when it no longer changes.
-- If you don't write your rules carefully, There is a danger of going into an infinite loop.
+- If you don't write your rules carefully, there is a danger of going into an infinite loop.

 ## Part 2